-For an urban megalopolis like New York City, addressing the issue of pollution should be a priority.
+In an urban megalopolis like New York City, environmental issues–like air and water quality–are a daily concern for many New Yorkers.
 Unfortunately, forcing legislative change in a city this large can be slow.
-The city’s Green Party (GP) contingent is trying to be a force to speed up environmental prioritization.
+The city’s Green Party (GP) contingent works to make issues like these a priority.
 However, in Gotham, it isn’t easy being green.

 During a 2012 New York City Community Air Survey, 60 sites were measured for particle matter.
 Two Midtown district’s levels were higher than the acceptable standard recently lowered by the Environmental Protection Agency (EPA).
 The World Health Organizations (WHO) standards are even lower than the EPA’s, and 12 city neighborhoods were not able to meet WHO accepted standards.
-High poverty neighborhoods in the Bronx, northern Manhattan, and Northern Brooklyn saw some of the worst cases of air quality, and highest rates of emergency room visits for asthma.
+High poverty neighborhoods in the Bronx, northern Manhattan, and northern Brooklyn had some of the worst cases of air quality, and highest rates of emergency room visits for asthma.

 Air quality is a key concern for the GP.
-“More fuel-efficient vehicles are a piece of the solution, but not as significant as going 100 percent clean renewable energy as soon as possible,” says Mattera.
-Lane believes the city should think out of the box.
+“More fuel-efficient vehicles are a piece of the solution, but not as significant as going 100 percent clean, renewable, energy as soon as possible,” says Gloria Mattera, the current co-chair of the party in New York, and secretary of the GP in Brooklyn.
+Lane believes the city should think outside the box.
 Suggesting a good start would be to switch city vehicles to recent engine technology based around using grease.

-As of 2013 there were 7000 registered “Greens” in the city.
+As of 2013 there were 7,000 registered “Greens” in the city.
 When new census numbers come out that number is expected to rise, in no small part, because of Bernie Sanders’ recent national success with pushing environmentally responsible ideas.
 Though, the GP hopes to improve not only environmental conditions, but the general way of life for all New Yorkers.
-“Environmental issues are just part of the whole problem with the city.
-From jobs, to affordable housing, to health care, education, the whole thing,” says Lane.
+“Environmental issues are just part of the whole problem with the city, from jobs, to affordable housing, to health care, education, the whole thing,” says Lane.
 Social, racial and economic justice are also key tenets of their platform.